"When I stand before God at the end of my life,

 Afterward I got to write about the experiences and publish them in an impressive format that helped me win 123 awards, some of them national and international honors.
 Somehow, I feel guilty of a scam.

 Life, for me, has been exciting.
-I attended journalism school at the University of Kentucky, won two investigative journalism awards as managing editor of three Northern Kentucky community newspapers, became an Accredited Business Communicator in 2008 and have made presentations at regional and national conferences.
+I attended journalism school at the University of Kentucky, won two investigative journalism awards as managing editor of three Northern Kentucky community newspapers, became an Accredited Business Communicator in 2008, won 123 publication awards and have made presentations at regional and national conferences.

-My 27-year career and three promotions at "UC Magazine" have been just as diverse and exciting.
-I've interviewed Pulitzer-winning playwright Edward Albee, obtained clearance to enter Disney Imagineering and Industrial Light and Magic, nosed my way backstage on Broadway sets, received a personal serenade of "You're a Mean One Mr. Grinch" from composer Al Hague, shook hands with actress Dakota Fanning, attended the UC senior show of a student who had miraculously recovered from being brain dead and met people who had saved me from a serious wreck caused by a drunk driver.
+My 29-year career and three promotions at "UC Magazine" have been just as diverse and exciting.
+I've interviewed Pulitzer-winning playwright Edward Albee, obtained clearance to enter Disney Imagineering, nosed my way backstage on Broadway sets, received a personal serenade of "You're a Mean One Mr. Grinch" from composer Al Hague, shook hands with actress Dakota Fanning, attended the UC senior show of a student who had miraculously recovered from being brain dead and met people who had saved me from a serious wreck caused by a drunk driver.

 Best of all, I have done it all while working with talented, supportive colleagues.

 And I get paid for this.
-You'll have to admit it does sound like a scam, doesn't it?
+You'll have to admit it does sound like my own little scam, doesn't it?

 Editor, University of Cincinnati Magazine